dvalencia26/movieReviewWebsite/README.md

 # WAG Movie Reviews

-WAG Movie Reviews is a comprehensive movie review platform that connects movie enthusiasts with professional reviews.
+WAG Movie Reviews is a movie review platform that connects movie enthusiasts with entertaining reviews.
 Built with modern web technologies, it offers a seamless experience for both administrators who write detailed movie reviews and users who discover, like, and comment on their favorite film reviews.

 ## Project Features

+For Administrators
 - **Secure Admin Dashboard** - Protected admin interface for content management.
 - **Movie Database Access** - Browse and search through TMDB's extensive movie catalog.
 - **Review Creation System** - Write detailed reviews with ratings, titles, and content.
 - **Review Management** - Edit, publish, and manage existing reviews.

+For authenticated users
 - **Interactive Comments** - Users can leave comments on reviews to engage in discussions.
 - **Personal Collections** - Add movies to favorites and watch later lists.
 - **Movie Search** - Search movies by title, genre, or release year.
 - **Secure Authentication** - JWT-based user authentication and authorization.
 - **Performance Optimized** - Caching and rate limiting for efficient API calls.